google/uribeacon/README.md

-# Welcome to the UriBeacon Open Source Project
+# Welcome to the UriBeacon<br> Open Source Project

+**The Open Web Uri Beacon specification for the Internet of Things**

 *(pronounced YUR-ee-BEE-kun)*

-**Open Beacon specification containing Web Uris for the Internet of Things**

 Check out how UriBeacons are used in the [Physical Web](http://google.github.io/physical-web/) project.